Ranjini2020/Building-Team-Members/README.md

 ### Roster output

-The project generate a `team.html` page in the `output` directory, that displays a formatted team roster.
+The project generates a `team.html` page in the `output` directory, that displays a formatted team roster.